voken1/docs/news/voken2.rst

 One contract for data query
 ---------------------------

-- Whitelisted
+- Whitelisted verification for a specific ETH wallet address
-- Sales data
+- Shareholders data
-- more...
+- Public-sale data

 :ref:`how_to_query`